Optimize Your WiFi Using NetSpot WiFi Analyzer App

 Analyze the heatmap

 Analyze the resulting Signal-to-Noise Ratio heatmap that is displayed.
-Look for areas of dark blue and purple.
-These are spots where coverage may be inadequate.
+Look for areas of dark blue and purple, which indicate weak signal coverage.

 NetSpot Survey Mode (heatmap)